Gapless topological phases and symmetry-enriched quantum criticality: Symmetry fluxes and topological invariants

 \section{Symmetry fluxes and topological invariants}

-In this section, we explain how to define discrete topological invariants for both gapped and gapless systems.
+In this section, we explain how to define discrete topological invariants for both gapped and gapless systems in one spatial dimension (higher-dimensional generalizations are discussed in Section~\ref{sec:higher}).
 We do this by introducing the notion of symmetry fluxes; their charges will be the invariants.
 In Section~\ref{subsec:symfluxHeisenberg}, we illustrate how this indeed associates a topological invariant to the Ising critical point of the spin-$1$ XXZ chain encountered in Fig.~\ref{fig:xiloc}.
 These invariants constrain the possible structure of phase diagrams, as we illustrate in Section~\ref{subsec:phasediagram}.
 This section is devoted to \emph{bulk} properties; the related phenomenon of topological edge modes is discussed in Section~\ref{sec:edge}.